anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 certification requests including the requester authentication
 information:

-* Providing a trusted component (e.g., an LRA) in the target domain, which stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about a successful proof of
+* Providing a trusted component (e.g., a local RA) in the target domain, which stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about a successful proof of